IgniteUI/help-topics/topics/07_What's-New/02_Whats_New_In_2017_Volume2.md

 -   [Import Data From Excel File](%%SamplesUrl%%/spreadsheet/loading-data)

 ### <a id="spreadsheetMVCWrapper"></a> Spreadsheet MVC Wrapper
-The 17.2 version of the Spreadsheet exposes and MVC helper that allows you to difine the control on server-site.
+The 17.2 version of the Spreadsheet exposes and MVC helper that allows you to define the control on server-site.

 In MVC:
 ```